CoralRocker/Arch-Rollback/README.md

 # Arch-Rollback - Development branch
 The easy way to undo previous upgrades in Arch and other Linux Distributions that use the _pacman_ package manager.

+# Dependencies
+This program relies upon [Colorama](https://github.com/tartley/colorama) and Curses to work.
+Colorama can be installed from github or by running `pip install --user colorama`.

 # Installation
 Run `git clone https://github.com/CoralRocker/Arch-Rollback.git`.
 That's it!